-You will find three main tabs in OneLab.
-The Home tab, the Projects tab and the Devices tab.
+You will find four main tabs in OneLab.
+The Home tab, the Projects tab the Devices tab and the library tab.
 The tabs are accessible at the top middle of your screen.

 The Projects tab consists of a search field, which you can use to find the project of your choice.
 You also have the possibility to organize your projects alphabetically, which makes finding your desired project easier.

 A similar Quick access menu as on the Home tab is present, now listing ALL your projects and giving you the possibility to start a new project by clicking the + New project button.
 Automatically, when you design your first protocol, the software will use the user name you entered during the creation of your account to generate a project with the name “Your name’s workspace”.
 Finally, projects related to the subjects you chose when you first set up your lab will also be present here.

 Projects are collections of protocols that are all organized together, such that it is easy to find back the protocols related to the same project.
 A project is thus similar to a folder.